The Uni Guide has a fresh new look

 Make notes

-For each university you’re planning to phone, have a list of notes or bullet points to hand about why a certain course or university appeals to you.
+For each university you’re planning to phone, have a list of notes or bullet points to hand about why that certain course or university appeals to you.
 Plus, think of a couple of questions to ask them to really demonstrate that you're keen.
-Our list of open day questions might be worth taking a look at.
+Our list of open day questions could help you with this.

-Having some pointers to glance at can help steer what you say (especially if you're nervous), cover the important bits and make a positive impression straight away.
+Having some pointers to glance at can help steer what you say (especially if you're nervous), so that you cover the important bits and make a positive impression.

 Practise your answers

-Practise saying these out loud so they sound natural rather than too rehearsed.
-Noting down some brief bullet points for each can help make your answers sound more spontaneous and ‘off-the-cuff’.
+Practise saying your own answers out loud; it will help your responses sound natural rather than too rehearsed.
+Noting down some brief bullet points (rather than full sentences) for each can also help make your answers sound more spontaneous and ‘off-the-cuff’.

 What questions can you expect when you call a university during Clearing?

-To help you prepare, we've outlined some common scenarios students face in Clearing, the usual questions asked on a Clearing phone call with a university and some good (and bad) examples of responses.
+To help you prepare, we've outlined some common questions asked on a Clearing phone call with a university, along with some good (and bad) examples of responses.

 Note, these are just rough examples, so don't copy the good ones word-for-word.

-Clearing call #A: Why you want to study their course
+Clearing call example: why you want to study their course

 You’ve come across an English literature course through Clearing that appeals to some of your interests from A-level.